-I. OPERATOR TELESERVICES ("INBOUND")
+I. Operator Teleservices (Inbound)

-Inbound provides live operator call-processing services, including order capture and customer service applications.
+Inbound provides large volume inbound call-processing services, including order capture and customer service applications.
 Inbound was established in 1986 with the goal of becoming the leading inbound teleservices operation in the United States.
 It was one of the first service providers to fully automate its operations and to develop proprietary software systems to service the customized needs of its clients.
-In 1997, Inbound represented approximately 32.7% of the Company's revenue.
+In 1998, Inbound represented approximately 38.6% of the Company's revenue.
 The two divisions of Inbound are Direct Response Services and Custom Operator Services.

-DIRECT RESPONSE SERVICES.
-This division provides large volume inbound callprocessing services.
-Inbound custom designs applications to meet client specifications for order capture, lead generation, customer service, dealer referral and other information processing campaigns.
+Direct Response Services.
+This division custom designs applications to meet client specifications for order capture, lead generation, customer service, dealer referral and other information processing campaigns.
 Direct Response Services receives incoming calls 24 hours per day, 365 days per year.
 Clients measure this division's service quality by its ability to (i) process a large volume of simultaneous incoming calls and (ii) to minimize the number of calls which receive a busy signal.
 Although this division processes call volume from other media such as radio, print and direct mail advertisements, most of its call volume is generated via toll-free numbers appearing in television advertisements.
 This type of inbound campaign requires the capability to handle increases in call volumes over short periods of time.